QubitProducts/qubit-react/README.md

 QubitReactWrapper
 =================

-A wrapper for react components to allow modifiction in Qubit Experiences
+A wrapper for React components to allow modifiction in Qubit Experiences

 ### What it does